-In this course students will apply physical science concepts to design and build an electric car using equipment related to manufacturing industries.
+In this course students will apply manufacuring and physical science concepts to study the motion of an electric car.
 Students will study motion by applying concepts of Velocity, Acceleration, Inertia, Force, Momentum, Energy and Torque.
-Through the design of the car, students will apply the principles of Electricity,

-Thermodynamics, and Magnetism.
+Through the design of the car, students will apply the principles of Electricity, Thermodynamics, and Magnetism.